MontiCore/montiarc/README.md

 ### Prerequisites
 - Git (for checking out the project)
-- Gradle (for building the project), ecplicitly version 6.8.3
+- Gradle (for building the project), explicitly version 6.8.3
 - Java 8 or 17 (other versions are not checked by the CI pipeline)

 ### Installation